| |

 predawn darkness of Monday 27 October 1958, exactly 4 months after high school graduation, I departed my parents' home on eastern Long Island,

-New York and boarded a westbound Long Island Rail Road commuter train for the two hour trip to Penn Station in midtown Manhattan.
-Upon arriving at Penn Station I next rode the 7th Avenue IRT subway train to the South Ferry Subway Station at Battery Park and the ferry terminals on the southern tip of Manhattan.
-From the South Ferry Station it was a very short walk to the US Army's Induction Center located at 39 Whitehall
+New York and boarded a westbound Long Island Rail Road commuter train for the two hour trip to Penn Station located in midtown Manhattan.
+Upon arriving at Penn Station I next boarded a 7th Avenue IRT subway train for the 20 minute trip to the South Ferry Subway Station located at Battery Park and the Staten Island Ferry Terminal on the southern tip of Manhattan.
+From the South Ferry Station it was a very short 1&1/2 block walk north on Whitehall Street to the US Army's Northeast Region Induction Center located at 39 Whitehall

-large number of enlistees and draftees from across the Northeast, I was
+large number of enlistees and draftees from across the Northeast states.
+I recall

 the remainder of the time that day as being a series of long lines and

 too many needles.
-At the end of the day a group of us was escorted to the ferry terminal where we boarded a ferry for the short ride from the Battery over
+At the end of the day a group of us in a rather unmilitary-looking formation was escorted by Army personnel to the Governors Island Ferry Terminal, located immediately adjacent to the Staten Island Ferry Terminal, where we boarded a ferry for the short 10-minute ride from the Battery over

-to Governors Island, located in New York Harbor between Manhattan and Brooklyn, and at the time a US Army Post and First Army Headquarters, for an overnight stay.
+to Governors Island, located in New York Harbor between Manhattan and Brooklyn, and at the time the Fort Jay US Army Post and First Army Headquarters, for an evening meal and overnight stay in Liggett Hall, the Post's main barracks and headquarters building.

 |